Pylons/pyramid/docs/narr/security.rst

 authorization policy.

-You must also enable an :term:`authentication policy` in order to enable the an authorization policy.
+You must also enable an :term:`authentication policy` in order to enable the authorization policy.
 This is because authorization, in general, depends upon authentication.
 Use the ``authentication_policy`` argument to the :class:`repoze.bfg.configuration.Configurator` class during